- The GoodsShop our store

 Stretching with a taper

 A taper is exactly as a name suggests: a piece of smooth, tapered material which is smaller than the size of your piercing on one end and the next size you wish to stretch to on the other end.
-The most commonly utilized materials for tapers are acrylic (which is never appropriate for actual wear in the body, but is suitable for a taper, although it cannot be adequately sterilized) or steel.
-Titanium and teflon can also be found but are less common.
+The most commonly utilized materials for tapers are acrylic or steel.
+We do not recommend the use of acrylic in any form, for any reason, when it comes to body piercings.
+This includes the use of acrylic tapers, which cannot be adequately sterilized.
+Titanium and teflon can also be found but are less common and more expensive.
 Use of a taper is most effective at smaller sizes.
 After about 8mm (0g) or 9mm (00g) it is best to switch to one of the other methods.
-Tapers are ideal for the smaller sizes because it is more difficult at those sizes to tape wrap, use weight, etc.
+Tapers are ideal for the smaller sizes because it is more difficult to use other methods.

 Before you begin the process, if you have a steel, titanium or teflon taper, consider taking it to a piercing studio and having it autoclaved for sterility purposes.
-If you are using acrylic, the only way to clean it is with antibacterial soap and water.
 If you have latex or nitrile gloves, certainly wear them for the procedure.
-Either way, wash your hands with hot water and antibacterial soap and observe basic sanitary practices before, during and after the procedure.
-To taper your piercing, select a taper that ends at the next size up from your piercing.
+Either way, wash your hands with hot water and soap and observe basic sanitary practices before, during and after the procedure.
+To taper your piercing, select a taper that ends at the next size up from your piercing and no larger.
 For example, if you are at 10g, your taper should end at 8g.
 If you are at 8g, your taper should end at 6g.
 It is very important that you only stretch one size at a time for the health of your piercing.
 Lubricate your taper with a water-based personal lubricant and slide it through your ear in one fluid motion.
 When you get to the end of the taper, butt your jewelry up against the end of the taper so that it looks like an extension of the taper, and push the taper the rest of the way through with the jewelry.
 This entire process should not take more than a few minutes at longest, and is usually just a few seconds.
 There may be slight discomfort from the pressure, but this process should never be painful and should not bleed.
 If you encounter significant resistance, please consider waiting longer.

 Stretching by wrapping suitable material around jewelry (tape wrapping)

 The “tape wrap” method of stretching is an alternative method of stretching for larger sizes where tapers are less available and significantly more expensive.
-To use this method, purchase a roll of PTFE (Teflon) tape at any hardware store.
+To use this method, purchase a roll of PTFE (Teflon) (hardware store) or bondage tape (adult shop).
 Once your lobes are completely healed, take out your current jewelry and put one or two wraps of tape around it, then reinsert the jewelry in your ear.
 You can do this every few days as your ear adjusts to each new wrap of tape - thus gradually stretching your piercing up to the next size.
 While this method works quite well for many people, some people find that the Teflon tape gets stuck/attached to the inside of their ear after insertion, thus making removal of the jewelry significantly more difficult.
-If this happens, you can also try bondage tape, which is available online and at most adult stores.
+If this happens, you can also try bondage tape.
 Remember, slow stretching and long healing times are key to healthy lobes.

 Do not attempt to use duct tape, electrical tape, or other industrial or household tapes.
 They contain chemicals in the base tape material and adhesive that are toxic and can cause nasty skin reactions.